AabhaD/ShinyApp-visualization-for-Chicago-crime/README.md

-## 2020 Chicago crime visualization using interactive dashboard on R-Shinny App.
+## 2020 Chicago crime visualization using interactive dashboard on R-Shiny App.

 ### Data and Packages/skills used -
 **Data** : The data set contains the reported incidents of crime in the City of Chicago.
 Variable descriptions and other details about the data set can be found in the following site: https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2.
 The attached data file contains information from 2020 only.

-**Programming Language** : R Shinny
+**Programming Language** : R Shiny

 ### Tab 1: Frequency of crime by month and crime type.
 Create bar charts for different month crime type combinations.